R3hankhan123/R3hankhan123/README.md

 - 👋 Hi, I’m @R3hankhan123
-- 👀 I’m interested in cyber security and app development
+- 👀 I’m interested in AI/ML and app development
 - 🌱 I’m currently learning C++,Data Structures,Flutter,firebase
 - 💞️ I’m looking to collaborate on any projects that maybe available at college level
 - 📫 How to reach me: Contact me at 1ms20ec080@msrit.edu